COVID-19 questions? Contact us at Santa Monica’s hotline, Monday through Friday, from 9 a.m. to 5 p.m. at 310-458-8400 or email@example.com.

 Many have asked how they can help our nurses, doctors & healthcare workers.
 If you want to donate/know of businesses that may be able to help with personal protective equipment like surgical masks, N95 face masks, face shields & other supplies, please email firstname.lastname@example.org.

-What do I do if I see workers not wearing masks or face coverings?
+What do I do if I see individuals not wearing masks or face coverings in public spaces?

 The City of Santa Monica’s emergency orders are enforceable by the Santa Monica Police Department and any City Officer or employee granted authority to issue written notices.
-If you would like to report a business that is not following orders, please notify us at firstname.lastname@example.org or by calling Code Enforcement at (310) 458-4984.
+It is important to note that citations can be issued for repeat violators.

 My employer is unaware of the face covering rules and it’s causing problems.
 What do I do?